 Born in Lisbon on July 17, 1961, Costa was raised in the intellectual circles frequented by his parents, Orlando da Costa, a communist writer descended from a family from Goa, Portugal’s former colony in India, and Maria Antonia Palla, a journalist and women’s rights advocate.

 Nicknamed “babush”, a term of endearment for a little boy in Konkani, a Goan dialect, Costa joined the youth wing of the Socialist Party in 1975 when he was just 14, a year after a coup ended a decades-long right-wing dictatorship.

-in 1995, after earning a law and political science degree, Costa was named secretary of state for parliamentary affairs — a key role in the Socialist minority government of Antonio Guterres, the current UN secretary-general.
+After earning a law and political science degree, Costa was in 1995 named secretary of state for parliamentary affairs — a key role in the Socialist minority government of Antonio Guterres, the current UN secretary general.

 Following a brief stint as a member of the European Parliament, he was appointed interior minister in 2005 in the government of Jose Socrates.

 He stepped down after two years and made a successful run for mayor of Lisbon.
 He was re-elected to the post in 2009 and 2013.